"No Offence" Channel 4 Drama

 Phil d’Amecourt & Kim Bialek (film) and Melissa Myers & Theresa Kang (TV)

-Misha is a BAFTA-nominated director and EP.
-He’s currently the lead director on Bryan Elsley's Kiss Me First, an adaptation of Lottie Moggach’s cult YA novel for Netflix and E4.
+In 2018 Misha was the lead director on Kiss Me First, Skins creator Bryan Elsley's adaptation of Lottie Moggach’s cult YA novel for Netflix and Channel 4.
 The radical teen thriller plays out in both real world drama and full CG virtual reality sequences.
-Launches 2018.
+The Herald called it “the most striking and intriguing first episode of any new British TV series of the last five years”, The Observer “An entrancing new style of television drama”, The Guardian “It’s terrific and crucially moves the genre on in one significant jump”.

-Prior to that he directed on the first and second seasons of Paul Abbott’s anarchic police drama No Offence, starring Jo Scanlan, Elaine Cassidy and Alexandra Roach.
+Prior to that he directed on the first, second and third seasons of Paul Abbott’s anarchic police drama No Offence, starring Jo Scanlan, Elaine Cassidy and Alexandra Roach.
 No Offence won the RTS Award for Drama Series and was BAFTA nominated for Drama Series.

-Misha also recently directed the short film Barbados - an LA set drama starring Michael Sheen, written by George Kay and produced by Fred Berger that premiered at the Toronto International Film Festival.
-Misha, George and Fred are now working with producer Faye Ward on feature film Johnson vs The Johnsons with backing from the BFI.
+Misha also directed short film Barbados - an LA set drama starring Michael Sheen, written by George Kay (Killing Eve) and produced by Fred Berger (La La Land) that premiered at the Toronto International Film Festival.
+Misha, George and Fred are now working with producer Faye Ward at Fable Pictures on feature film Johnson vs The Johnsons with support from the BFI.

-Misha also develops original series.
-He developed, wrote and directed the pilot Hoff the Record, a comedy about the surreal life of David Hasselhoff that went on to win the International Emmy Award for Comedy Series.
+Misha developed, wrote and directed the pilot Hoff the Record, a comedy about the surreal life of David Hasselhoff that went on to win the International Emmy Award for Comedy Series.

 Misha also co-created and EP’d Showtime comedy series La La Land, which was described by both The Guardian and The Mirror as "Genius" and by Time Out as "perfectly acted, cushion-bitingly awkward and above all, very funny".

-Amongst his other work Misha directed and co-created action comedy pilot In Deep for Big Talk, was the lead director on comedy-drama Pramface, directed part of Stephen Poliakoff’s Golden Globe winning BBC Two/Starz mini-series Dancing on the Edge and directed the widely acclaimed single drama Excluded for BBC Two, which The Guardian described as “all brilliant – immediate, tense, funny, sad, touching, relevant”.
+Amongst his other work Misha directed and co-created action comedy pilot In Deep for Big Talk, was the lead director on comedy-drama Pramface, directed on Stephen Poliakoff’s Golden Globe winning BBC Two/Starz mini-series Dancing on the Edge and directed the widely acclaimed single drama Excluded for BBC Two which The Guardian described as “all brilliant – immediate, tense, funny, sad, touching, relevant”.

 Misha has been nominated for BAFTA Awards for Breakthrough Talent, Non-Fiction Editing and Comedy Programme, he won the British Comedy Award for Best New Comedy and he has been twice nominated for the Rose D’Or for Best Comedy (winning once).
 He began his career editing and directing documentaries such as the multi-Emmy and BAFTA-winning Death in Gaza (HBO).